Seastreak to Sail Again to Cold Spring

 Revenue for village, customers for Main Street, concerns for residents

-The pros and cons of increased tourism took center stage at the Wednesday (June 8) workshop of the Cold Spring Village Board, as the mayor and trustees, business owners and residents weighed in on the return of Seastreak’s fall weekend cruises and the possible addition of midweek dockings in the summer.
+The pros and cons of increased tourism took center stage at the June 15 workshop of the Cold Spring Village Board, as the mayor and trustees, business owners and residents weighed in on the likely return of Seastreak’s fall weekend cruises and the possible addition of midweek summer dockings.

-Seastreak officials have proposed bringing cruises to the village on Saturdays and Sundays from Sept.
-17 through Nov.
-13.

-The Village Board workshop, she said, was intended to discuss the need to preserve “critical village revenues” from docking fees balanced against concerns raised by residents.
+The workshop, she said, was intended to discuss the need to preserve “critical village revenues” from docking fees balanced against concerns raised by residents.

-“We’ve learned from the past,” Trustee Eliza Starbuck said.
+“We’ve learned from the past,” said Trustee Eliza Starbuck.
 “We’ve tried to reduce the impact and negatives that residents were expressing.”

 Even 600 to 800 passengers “inundated the village,” she said.
 “I always felt that was too much for businesses, too much for residents; it was very uncomfortable.”